Thoughts

 Stylized computer code.

-Recently, I’ve found myself noticing more and more Dark Patterns on the internet, and hearing about them from friends and family.
-Now, if you aren’t familiar with web design, you might find yourself wondering what a dark pattern is.
-First coined by UX Specialist Harry Brignall in 2010, Dark Patterns are web design tactics that are designed to trick you, the user into performing an action that you did not intend to – such as signing up for a newsletter to access content or a discount, or adding an item you did not want to your shopping cart at checkout.
-Almost everyone who has access to the internet has probably encountered a dark pattern at one point or another during their internet usage.
-Dark Patterns are everywhere! and they aren’t just limited to the darker parts of the web.
-Microsoft, Amazon, and Facebook are among the many big tech companies that employ the use of Dark Patterns, and millions of people access services provided by those companies every day.
-With that introduction out of the way, let’s look at a few examples of Dark Patterns you might have encountered.
+More and more people have noticed more and more deceptive patterns on the internet.
+Those of you that aren’t familiar with web design may be wondering what a deceptive pattern is.
+The term was first coined by UX Specialist Harry Brignull in 2010 as dark patterns and was recently updated to the term, deceptive patterns, to alleviate linguistic/cultural bias.
+Deceptive patterns are web design tactics whose goal is to trick you, the user, into performing an action that you did not intend to – such as signing up for a newsletter to access content or a discount, or adding an item you did not want to your shopping cart at checkout.
+Almost everyone who has access to the internet has encountered one at one point or another during their internet usage.
+Deceptive patterns are everywhere and they aren’t just limited to the nefarious parts of the web.
+Microsoft, Amazon, and Facebook are among the many big tech companies that employ them and millions of people access services provided by those companies every day.
+With that introduction out of the way, let’s look at a few examples of deceptive patterns you might have encountered.

 Roach Motels

-So first up I want to talk about “Roach Motels”, and I’m not talking about anything you would find in the pest control aisle of your local hardware or grocery store, but an insidious practice that permeates the internet as we know it.
+As deceiving as it sounds, this is not about anything commonly found in the pest control aisle of your local hardware or grocery store, but an insidious practice that permeates the internet as we know it.
 In short, a “Roach Motel” is a website or web form that makes it very easy for you to sign up or opt-in, but extremely difficult to close your account or unsubscribe.
-In fact, I’m willing to bet that you’re already trapped inside one and don’t even realize it – take for example Amazon or Facebook.
+In fact, you’ve most likely already been trapped inside one or several and didn’t even realize it.
+Take for example Amazon or Facebook.
 In order to close your Amazon account, they force you to navigate down through several menus that show no context for closing your Amazon account, only to then force you to open a chat with a member of their support team who will try to talk you out of leaving.
-Facebook does make closing your account difficult in a similar way but then combos with another manipulative dark pattern called “Confirmshaming”.

-Continuing on from our last example – when trying to close a Facebook account you might be met with a message saying that if you leave Facebook your Facebook friends will miss you.
+Facebook makes closing your account difficult in a similar way, combining it with another manipulative deceptive pattern called “ConfirmShaming”.
+When trying to close a Facebook account, you might get a message saying if you leave Facebook your Facebook friends will miss you.
 This can include images of you and friends, the people you talk to the most, even family – all displayed in a last-ditch effort to get you to change your mind.
-This is what we call “Confirmshaming”.
-This occurs when a webpage, advertisement, or e-mail attempts to guilt you into doing something – such as Facebook suggesting keeping your account open for the sake of your friends, a newsletter making you opt out with text designed to make you feel bad, or in some cases even outright insulting you.
-Just the other day I encountered a “free giveaway” that signed me up for a newsletter without disclosing that it would subscribe me to one, and then upon submitting my entry, sent me a message saying that they “went ahead saved me the trouble of signing up for their newsletter” by doing it for me, and that one could always unsubscribe – “If you aren’t cool”.
+This is “ConfirmShaming” and occurs when a webpage, advertisement, or e-mail attempts to guilt you into doing something – such as Facebook suggesting keeping your account open for the sake of your friends, a newsletter making you opt out with text designed to make you feel bad, or in some cases even outright insulting you.
+This can be encountered with a “free giveaway” that signs a person up for a newsletter without disclosing that it will subscribe them to one.
+After submitting an entry, the person receives a message stating that they “went ahead and signed the person up for their newsletter” to “save them trouble” and that they can always unsubscribe – “If you aren’t cool”.

 Bait and Switch